Monocular, One-stage, Regression of Multiple 3D People: Experiments

-\textbf{CMU Panoptic.} Following the evaluation protocol of CRMH~\cite{jiang2020coherent}, we evaluate ROMP on the multi-person benchmarks, CMU Panoptic, without any fine-tuning.
+\textbf{CMU Panoptic.} Following the evaluation protocol of CRMH~\cite{jiang2020coherent}, we evaluate ROMP on the multi-person benchmark, CMU Panoptic, without any fine-tuning.
 For a fair comparison, we use the same backbone and similar training set as CRMH.
 As shown in Tab.~\ref{tab:CMU Panoptic} , ROMP outperforms the existing multi-stage methods~\cite{jiang2020coherent,zanfir2018monocular,zanfir2018deep} in all activities by a large margin.
-These results further demonstrate that learning pixel-level representation with a holistic view improves the performance in the multi-person scenes.
+These results further demonstrate that learning pixel-level representation with a holistic view improves the performance on multi-person scenes.

 \textbf{Occlusion benchmarks.} To validate the stability under occlusion, we evaluate ROMP on multiple occlusion benchmarks.
-Firstly, on the person-occluded \textbf{3DPW-PC} and \textbf{Crowdpose}~\cite{crowdpose}, results in Tab.~\ref{tab:3DPW-SPLIT} (second column) and \ref{tab:Crowdpose} show that ROMP significantly outperforms previous SOTA methods~\cite{jiang2020coherent,kocabas2020vibe}.
-Additionally, in Figure~\ref{fig:demo_comparison}, some qualitative comparisons to the multi-person SOTA methods in the person-person occlusion scenes also demonstrate our robustness.
+Firstly, on the person-occluded \textbf{3DPW-PC} and \textbf{Crowdpose}~\cite{crowdpose}, results in Tab.~\ref{tab:3DPW-SPLIT} and \ref{tab:Crowdpose} show that ROMP significantly outperforms previous state-of-the-art methods~\cite{jiang2020coherent,kocabas2020vibe}.
+Additionally, in Fig.~\ref{fig:demo_comparison}, some qualitative comparisons to CRMH also demonstrate ROMP's robustness to person-person occlusion.
 These results suggest that the pixel-level representation is important for improving the performance under person-person occlusion.
-Finally, on the object-occluded \textbf{3DOH50K}~\cite{zhang2020object} and \textbf{3DPW-OC}, ROMP also achieves superior performance in Tab.~\ref{tab:3DOH50K}.
+Finally, on the object-occluded \textbf\textbf{3DPW-OC}, ROMP also achieves promising performance.
 These results demonstrate that the fine-grained pixel-level representation is beneficial for dealing with various occlusion cases.

-\textbf{Runtime.} To validate the computational efficiency, we compare ROMP with the SOTA methods in processing videos captured by a web camera.
-As shown in Tab.~\ref{tab:runtime comparison}, ROMP achieves real-time performance (30.9 FPS using ResNet-50 and 20.8 FPS using HRNet-32), significantly faster than the competing methods.
+\textbf{Runtime comparisons.} We compare ROMP with the state-of-the-art methods in processing videos captured by a web camera.
+All runtime comparisons are performed on a desktop with a GTX 1070Ti GPU, Intel i7-8700K CPU, and 8 GB RAM.
+As shown in Tab.~\ref{tab:runtime comparison}, ROMP achieves real-time performance, significantly faster than the competing methods.
 Additionally, as shown in Fig.~\ref{fig:fps}, compared with the multi-stage methods~\cite{jiang2020coherent,kocabas2020vibe}, ROMP's processing time is roughly constant regardless of the number of people.
-Please refer to the supplementary material for more experiments.